Diving with NOAA

 - New medications (they can affect physiological response to pressure and the changing partial pressure of gases)

-Failure to have SEP service these items by the due date posted in the Dive Management System (DMS) will result in suspension of authorization to dive.
+Equipment must be returned to the Standardized Equipment Program (SEP) office annually to be tested and/or overhauled.
+Failure to have SEP service your equipment by the due date posted in the NOAA Dive Log will result in suspension of authorization to dive.

 In addition to the above requirements, Divemasters must also complete the following annual refresher training: